 Content with multiple reader groups

-If an article or category has multiple reader group restrictions selected, the access behavior can get a little complicated.
+If an article or category has multiple reader group restrictions selected, how many of those groups does a reader need to belong to in order to view the content?

 Reader group logic